Monesh-Devadiga/Python-Course/README.md

 ## Credits
 This repository contains my Python learning and practice files.
-learn Python using the Python in Kannada course and notes by [@Chandan Gowda](https://github.com/chandansgowda).
+Learn Python using the Python in Kannada course and notes by [@Chandan Gowda](https://github.com/chandansgowda).
 [Click Here](https://github.com/chandansgowda/learn-python-in-kannada) - for course repo.
 Reference : [YouTube](https://youtu.be/8c74mXV2lJ0)